 - Sprinkle a GENEROUS amount of salt and pepper, and flip the wings to sprinkle the other side.
 Keep the skin side down.

-- Turn on the broiler (high) 3 minutes before cooking.
+- Turn on the broiler (high or 500-500F) for 3 minutes before cooking.
 Place the broiler pan in the middle rack of the oven, about 6" (15 cm) away from the heat element.
 Cook for 10 minutes and flip to cook the other side (skin side) for 10 minutes.

 - Serve with shichimi togarashi and lemon wedges on the side.